-If you’d like to view odds as fractions or decimals, check out our odds converter.
+If you’d like to view odds as fractions or decimals, check out our odds calculator.

 Louisiana gamblers are not permitted to gamble on any political event.

-Louisianans are not expected to be able to bet on celebrity and pop-culture events, such as the Oscars and Academy Awards.
+Louisianans are not expected to be able to bet on celebrity and pop-culture events, such as the Academy Awards.

 Unsurprisingly, betting on esports is illegal in Louisiana.
 This is unlikely to change until sports betting rules and regulations have been established, and even then, it’s no guarantee.

-Louisianans will be able to bet on any college game in the nation.
-While many other states have deemed in-state college teams off-limits, Louisiana will put no such limitations in place.
+Louisianans can bet on any college game in the nation.
+While many other states have deemed in-state college teams off-limits, Louisiana will put no such limitations in place and bettors are free to wager on the LSU Tigers or any other local team.
 Unfortunately, there does appear to be a ban on individual prop bets on collegiate athletes.

-When sports betting arrives in the Pelican State, fans will be tempted to back their home team squads with their bankroll.
+Now that sports betting has fully arrived in the Pelican State, fans will be tempted to back their home team squads with their bankroll.
 The truth is, this could be a costly mistake.